The Other Sister: Production

-In January 1996, it was announced Garry Marshall would direct The Other Sister, the story of a "semi-retarded teenager who moves into an apartment of her own and falls in love with a semi-retarded classmate", for Disney.
+In January 1996, it was announced Garry Marshall would direct The Other Sister, the story of a "disabled teenager who moves into an apartment of her own and falls in love with a disabled classmate", for Disney.
 In August 1997, it was announced Diane Keaton would play Elizabeth Tate.
 The following month, it was reported that Juliette Lewis was cast as Carla Tate opposite Keaton.

 Soundtrack

 The Other Sister: Music from the Motion Picture was released on February 23, 1999.
 The lead song for the soundtrack was "The Animal Song" by Savage Garden.
 The music video for the song featured scenes from the film.
 It peaked at #109 on the Billboard 200 albums chart.